PaulJManoogian/Focus/README.md

 ```
 help or ?             : Display this help screen

-list                  : List all tasks
+-l or list            : List all tasks

+-v, ver, or version   : Show the application version and build information.

 countup [desc] [tag]  : Start a timer that counts up, with support for pomodoro and sounds